Siguza/v0rtex/docs/index.md

 realhost.special[4] = ipc_port_make_send(newport);
 ```

 However, that call to `vm_map_remap` with 11 arguments is not so easily executed with an `iokit_user_client_trap` that only takes 6 arguments plus one from the kernel.
-Maybe a fake task with attached `zone_map`, and then call from userland?
+Maybe a fake task with attached `zone_map`, and then call from userland ?

 ### SMAP